-MailChimp automatically creates an archive for every campaign you create.
-The archive is what people see when they forward the campaign to a friend, as well as when they click the view in browser link.
-A link to the archive is also shared when your campaign is auto-posted to Facebook or auto-tweeted to Twitter.
+MailChimp automatically creates an archive version for every campaign you create and includes it in your archive of all your sent campaigns.
+The archive version of a campaign is what people see when they forward the campaign to a friend, click the view in browser link, Auto-post to Facebook, or Auto-tweet to Twitter.

-Below, we walk through a few ways to limit the campaign archive.
+Below, you'll learn a few ways to limit access to your archive.

 In this article:

 Remove the View in Browser Link

 We recommend that you provide the option for recipients to open a campaign in their browser, so they can view the email in their browser if their email program can't display HTML.
 However, if you don't want the campaign archive readily available to subscribers, here's how to remove that link.

 - Navigate to the Design step of the Campaign Builder, and click the region where the View in browser link is located.